ndujesco/Data-Structures-and-Algorithms-Python/README.md

-# Data Structures and Algorithms in Python by Michael T. Goodrich
+# Data Structures and Algorithms in Python by Michael T. Goodrich et al

 ## Contents